jonocarroll/r64/README.md

 ------------------------------------------------------------------------------

 This is the very definition of a *toy assembler*.
-There is enough support for the things I want to do, but it is lacking a lot of niceties.
+There is enough support for writing simple code, but it is lacking a lot of niceties.

 * For most basic assembly code, the syntax is very similar to TASS64
 * Errors will be thrown for most syntax errors, but there are still corner cases